sneaky-potato/goof/README.md

 ## Usage

-You would require the following for getting compiling the language and running the programs:
+You would require the following for compiling the language to a 64 bit ELF executable file.
 - [go](https://go.dev/)
 - [nasm](https://nasm.us/): Netwide Assembler is being used to generate the object file for `x86_64` architecture after translating the language to assembly.
 - [ld](https://linux.die.net/man/1/ld): For linking the generated object file to final ELF executable.